bratpeki/modern-milkytracker-guide/docs/fx.md

 Arpeggio quickly alters the note pitch between the base note (`C-4`) and the semitone offsets `x` (3 = `D#4`) and `y` (7 = `G-4`).

 Each pitch is played for the duration of 1 tick.
-If speed is higher than 3 (meaning there are more than 3 ticks per row), the sequence is looped.
+If SPD is higher than 3 (meaning there are more than 3 ticks per row), the sequence is looped.

 ### 1xx Portamento up